Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Predictive Quantum laws - mathematical formulation

-The final stage measurement is usually called measurement of an "observable".
-An observable is represented by linear operator $\hat{O}=\sum_{l=1}^{d} r_l\ketbra{b_l}{b_l}$, where $r_l$ are (usually) real numbers which represent "values" obtained in the measurement of the observable, and where the state vectors $\ket{b_l}$ form an orthonormal basis in $\cal H$.
-If a system survives the measurement process, and the result is $r_l$, and the laboratory measurement is arranged in such a way that its repetition on the same system gives the same value $r_l$, then this constitutes a new preparation of the system, which is described by the state vector $\ket{b_l}$.
-This is the collapse postulate, which for some is an anathema.
+The final stage measurement is usually called measurement of an ``observable".
+An observable is represented by linear operator $\hat{O}=\sum_{l=1}^{d} r_l\ketbra{b_l}{b_l}$, where $r_l$ are (usually) real numbers which represent ``values" obtained in the measurement of the observable, and where the state vectors $\ket{b_l}$ form an orthonormal basis in $\cal H$.
+If a system survives the measurement process, and the result is $r_l$, and the laboratory measurement is arranged in such a way that its repetition on the system gives the same value $r_l$, then this constitutes a new preparation of an ensemble of systems that gave the result $r_l$, which is described by the state vector $\ket{b_l}$.
+This is the "state collapse", which for some is an anathema.

-{\em Is the collapse strange?} -- Quite often one hears or reads the following, for us careless, formulation: measurement causes a collapse to one of the states $\ket{b_l}$ {\em and this leads} to result $r_l$.
-We think that such formulations are the root of the confusion.
-It is the other way round --- the result $r_l$ forces us to describe the ensemble to which the quantum system belongs, after the observation of the result $r_l$, to be (fully) described by $\ket{b_l}$.
-For an illustration see Fig. \ref{FIG1} and its caption.